No one does laid back, hipster beach vibes in the US quite like St. Petersburg in Florida.

 There are many hotels in the St Pete beach area to suit your budget and accommodation needs.

-There’s a huge range of luxury hotels, boutique hotels, budget hotels and Airbnb properties to choose from.
+There’s a huge range of luxury hotels, boutique hotels, budget hotels and villas to choose from.

 Some of the best hotels in St Pete include: